 - Hedging: Options to minimize the risk on an existing stock position in my portfolio.

 This is universal objective and guiding commandment for my option trading.
 I don’t need to write it down every time.
-It uses to take about 20 to 30 minutes in past when I was not using this plan.
+It used to take about 20 to 30 minutes in the past when I was not using this plan.
 But now the planning process is understood, I hardly take more than 10 minutes to execute a trade.

-Don’t set short term profit goals:
+Don’t set short-term profit goals:

 2. The Strategic Option Mindset: creating a mindset for trading

 Some traders focus on the results, however the way I am trained while learning trading, I was taught to focus on perfection of process.
 You can focus on results if your win rate is very high, may be 80%.
 I know I will not be wining all my trades, so I cannot focus on results so I have to pay laser sharp focus on my trading process.
 I am a trader and I don’t execute bunch of trades then paid for, but my sole task is to get paid.
 I work hard and most demanding jobs in the world.
 I call trading a shark tank.
 (I don’t think trading a shark tank, it is just a metaphor to grab your attention.
 In fact, I think of me as a trader being a NASA astronaut, in charge of a rocket launch, I know, yet another metaphor, what a story teller I am!)

 My process is a daily routine as well routine on each trade.
 Focusing on process keeps me focused on the things I can control like emotions, risk, better entries, cut my losses, find best markets and trades.
 Results, I cannot control, so I leave the as outcome of my process.